efallancy/support-ticket-app/README.md

 - Docker (for the database)
 - Node.js (v18 or later recommended)

+This project is structured into:
+- `api`: Backend API server, built with Node.js and Express.js
+- `app`: Frontend React application

+It uses [Turborepo](https://turbo.build/) to get the benefit of having to run the services concurrently.

 ### 2. Install Dependencies

 From the root of the project, run: